noahehall/theBookOfNoah/0current/languages/nim/nim.md

       - prevents variables containing unexpected & corrupt data
   - generics programming: allows for code reuse without sacrificing type safety, e.g. fn overloading

+- differences with:
+  - java
+    - java has the JVM, to enable its JAR executable to be run everywhere, however the end-user needs to have the JVM installed
+    - nim supports cross-compilation, where you can create executables for each CPU architecture and OS, and the enduser doesnt need to download an additoinal runtime dependency
+  - python/javascript/ruby/etc
+    - requires a a VM/interpreter of some sort,
+  - C/go/rust/etc
+    - doesnt do cross compilation?

+### procedural traits

+- procedures are standalone entities that operate on data structures

 ### compilation process

 - send the nim code to the nim compiler